Benefits of tax-free retirement savings

-Only 6% of South Africans retire comfortably and are able to maintain their standard of living.
-Make use of a TFSA for retirement to reduce tax payable on your investment.
+Only 6% of South Africans retire comfortably and can maintain their standard of living.
+Make use of a Tax-Free Savings Account for retirement to reduce tax payable on your investment.

 When to consider supplementing your retirement plan with a Tax-free Savings Account (TFSA):